Corporate Social Responsibility – CSR

 - Anticipating future legislation and protecting yourself

-Why get started?
+Why get started with CSR?

 - The need to increase profit